-Spark connector for Azure Cosmos DB will enable real-time data science, machine learning, advanced analytics and exploration over globally distributed data in Azure Cosmos DB by connecting it to Apache Spark.
+Spark connector for Azure Cosmos DB will enable real-time data science, machine learning, advanced analytics, and exploration over globally distributed data in Azure Cosmos DB by connecting it to Apache Spark.

-We are excited to announce the preview of the Apache Cassandra API on Azure Cosmos DB.
+We're excited to announce the preview of the Apache Cassandra API on Azure Cosmos DB.
 The Cassandra API in Azure Cosmos DB will allow developers who are familiar with Cassandra and using its SDKs and tools to lift-and-shift existing applications.

 Aggregation pipeline support preview will allow Azure Cosmos DB developers using MongoDB API to perform data manipulation in multistage pipelines even within a single query, enabling the streamlined development of more sophisticated applications.

 Along with recently announced Azure IoT Edge, we have also provided support for running Functions on the IoT Edge devices.
-This functionality allows developers to utilise the uniquely productive programming model provided by Functions even on the devices which may or may not be connected to the cloud.
+This functionality allows developers to utilize the uniquely productive programming model provided by Functions even on the devices which may or may not be connected to the cloud.

 Azure Functions proxies is now generally available.
 This is a capability that will make it easier to author serverless APIs and implement microservices architectures using Azure Functions.

 We now support running Azure Functions on the Linux platform.
 This will provide additional deployment options to developers who might prefer one OS target over the other.

 Streamline your Azure admin experience with Azure Cloud Shell, a browser-based shell experience running in the cloud to help manage your Azure resources.